rahulrai-in/thecloudblog/tcb/content/post/Building Data Pipelines with Microsoft Azure Data Factory/index.md

 tags:
   - azure
   - analytics
+comment_id: 7c7de466-43d2-4fb4-9f35-c2928c3bfee1
 ---

 My [Google Analytics](https://www.google.com/analytics/) and [Application Insights](https://azure.microsoft.com/en-in/services/application-insights/) Telemetry data indicates that it is time for me to thank you for appreciating my articles.
 If you are reading this, I would like to thank you for your support.
 I have met many people to whom cloud and its service offerings make little sense.
 I want to demonstrate how easy it is to get up to speed with using cloud offerings because I find most of the samples available online are a little tough to comprehend.
 I try keeping my samples short and fun, and always free for you to use.
-If you haven't already, please take a minute to [subscribe](#subscribe) and provide your feedback through comments on posts or through email at [rahulrai@rahulrai.in](mailto:rahulrai@rahulrai.in).
+If you haven't already, please take a minute to [subscribe](https://landing.mailerlite.com/webforms/landing/o2t0g4) and provide your feedback through comments on posts or through email at [rahul@rahul-rai.com](mailto:rahul@rahul-rai.com).
 I love reading your mails and comments, so keep them coming.
 Thanks a lot again!

 Let's discuss [Azure Data Factory](https://azure.microsoft.com/en-in/documentation/articles/data-factory-introduction/) today.
 Many of the customers that I work with have a common business problem.
 They have varying amounts of disparate data that is spread over various systems or data storages.
 They want to combine the data from multiple sources and convert it into meaningful business information.
 Tools such as [SSIS](https://msdn.microsoft.com/en-us/library/ms141026.aspx) perform the task of ETL quite well, but SSIS is not meant for working with Big Data and also not meant for extracting data from varied sources, which may be structured or unstructured.
 Often, such demands lead us to design custom logic which ultimately becomes difficult to manage and update.